Welcome to GIT MAD!

 This page is the home of the GIT MAD mobile application development club.
 If this is your first time here, please create an account by clicking the Register button on the top left of the site.
 You will use this account to "check in" at our club meetings and events.

-The folks who helped us put on our awesome App-a-thon and other club activities this semester.
+The folks who helped us put on our awesome App-a-thon and other club activities last semester.
 Thank you to Qualcomm, Yahoo, AirWatch, the GVU, R-NOC, and of course the CoC Administration for your tireless efforts in supporting the club!

 "Really impressed!
 This was my first Appathon and I loved it.
 The empty cans of soda, the Star Wars marathon, and the dedication to competition by forgoing sleep made this experience one to remember.
 From games to payment systems, to GPS related apps; the concepts and products created in a night inspired the belief that GT does have strong software students and they need to know about us.
 There are many industries to explore, but lets face it…wireless technology is the fastest growing.
 Research Snapdragon S4, augmented reality, and our plans for the “internet of everything” and know that we are positioning ourselves for a very demanding and connected future.
 We feed the ecosystem of wireless device makers and carriers with our unparalled technology.
 We hire 800+ interns a year in over 15 locations in the U.S. Over half of these internships are for software students.
 I hope all of you have a productive and amazing Summer.
 I plan to return in the Fall with opportunities to learn, interview, and join Qualcomm.